MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

 |pypi-version|
 |npm-version|

-Clustergrammer can be used within a Jupyter notebook as an interactive HTML widget and is compatible with Python 2 and 3.
-Clustergrammer-Widget can be used to visualize a matrix of data from a file or from a `Pandas`_ DataFrame.
+Clustergrammer can be used within a `Jupyter`_ notebook as an interactive HTML widget (is compatible with Python 2 and 3) and shared with collaborators using `nbviewer`_.
+Clustergrammer-Widget can be used to visualize a matrix of data from a file or from a `Pandas`_ DataFrame (see :ref:`matrix_format_io` for more information).

 .. figure:: _static/jupyter_widget_nbviewer.png
   :width: 900px